-Functionalism: Can't we just say that consciousness depends on the higher-level organization of a given system?Functionalism, roughly, is the idea that consciousness is to be identified not with a particular physical implementation (like squishy gray brains or the particular neurons that the brains are made of), but rather with the functional organization of a system.
+Functionalism, roughly, is the idea that consciousness is to be identified not with a particular physical implementation (like squishy gray brains or the particular neurons that the brains are made of), but rather with the functional organization of a system.
 The human brain, then, is seen by a functionalist as a particular physical implementation of a certain functional layout, but not necessarily the only possible implementation.
-The same functional organization could, presumably, be manifested or implemented by a computer (for example), which would then be conscious.
-It is not the actual physical system or what it is doing on a physical level that matters to a functionalist, but the abstract "block diagram" that it implements.
+The same functional organization could, presumably, be implemented by a computer (for example), which would then be conscious.
+It is not the actual physical substrate that matters to a functionalist, but the abstract schematic, or "block diagram" that it implements.
 The doctrine of functionalism may fairly be said to be the underlying assumption of the entire field of cognitive science.

-It could be argued that consciousness is an ad hoc concept, one of those may-be-seen-as kind of things: however I choose to draw my lines, whatever grain I use, however I gerrymander my abstract characterization of a system, if I can manage to characterize it as adhering to a certain functional layout in a way that does not actually contradict its physical implementation, it is conscious by definition - consciousness in a given system just is my ability to characterize it in that certain way.
+It could be argued that consciousness is an ad hoc concept, one of those may-be-seen-as kind of things.
+However I choose to draw my lines, whatever grain I use, however I gerrymander my abstract characterization of a system, if I can manage to characterize it as adhering to a certain functional layout in a way that does not actually contradict its physical implementation, it is conscious by definition.
+Consciousness in a given system just is my ability to characterize it in that certain way.
 To take this approach, however, is to define away the problem of consciousness.

 This may well be the crucial point of the debate.
 I believe that consciousness is not, can not possibly be, an ad hoc concept in the way it would have to be for functionalism to be true.
 I am conscious, and no reformulation of the terms in which someone analyzes the system that is me will make me not conscious.
 That I am conscious is an absolutely true fact of nature.
 Similarly, (assuming that rocks are in fact not conscious) it is an absolute fact of nature that rocks are not conscious, no matter how one may analyze them.
-Simply deciding that "conscious" is synonymous with "being able to be characterized as having a functional organization that conforms to the following specifications . . ." does not address why we might regard conscious systems as particularly special or worthy of consideration.
+Simply deciding that "conscious" is synonymous with "being able to be characterized as having a functional organization that conforms to the following specifications…" does not address why we might regard conscious systems as particularly special or worthy of consideration.

+But could we not say that the execution engine, the CPU, is not the system we are concerned about, but the larger system taken as a whole?
+Couldn't we draw a big circle around the whole computer, CPU, memory, algorithm, data structures and all?
 We could, I suppose, choose to look at a computer that way.
 Or we could choose to look at it my way, as a relatively simple, mindless execution engine amidst a sea of dead data, like an ant crawling over a huge gravel driveway.
 If I understand the functioning of the ant perfectly, and I have memorized the gravel or have easy access to the gravel, then I have 100% predictive power over the ant-and-driveway system.
 Any hard-nosed reductive materialist would have to concede that my understanding of that system, then, is complete and perfect.
 I am free to reject any "higher-level" interpretation of the system as an arbitrary metaphysical overlay on my complete and perfect understanding, even if it is compatible with my physical understanding.
 It is therefore highly suspect when broad laws and definitions about facts of Nature are constructed that depend solely on such high-level descriptions and metaphysical overlays.

 The higher-level view of a system can not give you anything real that was not already there at the low level.
 The system exists at the low level.
-The high-level view of the same system is just a way of thinking about it, and possibly a very useful way of thinking about it for certain purposes, but the system will do whatever it is that the system does whether you think about it that way or not.
+The high-level view of a system is just a way of thinking about it, and possibly a very useful way of thinking about it for certain purposes, but the system will do whatever it is that the system does whether you think about it that way or not.
 The high-level view of the system is, strictly speaking, explanatorily useless (although it may well be much, much easier for us, given our limited capacities, to talk about the system in high-level terms rather than in terms of its trillions of constituent atoms, for example).

 Imagine that you are presented with a computer that appears to be intelligent - a true artificial intelligence (AI).
 Let us also say that, like Superman, you can use X-ray vision to see right into this computer and track every last diode as it runs.
 You see each machine language operation as it gets loaded into the CPU, you see the contents of every register and every memory location, you understand how the machine acts upon executing each instruction, and you are smart enough to keep track of all of this in your mind.
 You can walk the machine through its inputs in your mind, based solely on this transistor-level pile of knowledge of its interacting parts, and thus derive its output given any input, no matter how long the computation.